 Government laws and regulations—failure to comply with any federal, state, local or administrative law and/or regulation governing the university.

 Insubordination—refusal to follow (or following only after complaining or resisting) a reasonable written or verbal instruction from a manager or other university employee with apparent authority, including Department of Public Safety officers in the discharge of their duties.
 The university recognizes that an employee is permitted to refuse to follow an instruction if the instruction violates university policy or the law.
 Employees who believe they have been instructed to violate university policy or the law should contact Human Resources immediately.

 Investigations—impeding or failing to fully, immediately and truthfully cooperate with any university inquiry or investigation, including investigations of complaints about research misconduct, auditing matters, violence, discrimination, harassment, sexual harassment, retaliation, or any other matter.
 Managers must also cooperate and may not discourage employee participation in an investigation.
 See Cooperation with Compliance Investigations policy.

 Misappropriation—unauthorized use of university assets which results or could have resulted in financial loss to the university (for example, theft; embezzlement; fraud; conflict of interest; failing to report known or suspected misappropriations regardless of magnitude; managers, department heads or deans failing to report possible misappropriations to Audit Services).
-See Misappropriation and Conflict of Interest in Professional and Business Practices policies.
+See Misappropriation and USC Integrity and Accountability Code.